Land management in NSW

 - rural areas that don’t meet conditions under allowable activities or the Code

 - non-rural areas that exceed the Biodiversity Offsets Scheme Threshold.

-At Local Land Services, we’re responsible for private native forestry advice and approvals.
+At Local Land Services, we’re responsible for farm forestry advice and approvals.

 Will I need other approvals?